Jenesien

-Jenesien ([jeˈneːsi̯ən]; San Genesio Atesino [san dʒeˈnɛːzjo ateˈziːno]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 4 km northwest of the city of Bolzano.
+Jenesien ([jeˈneːsi̯ən]; San Genesio Atesino [san dʒeˈnɛːzjo ateˈziːno]) is a comune (municipality) and a village in the province of South Tyrol in northern Italy, located about 4 km northwest of the city of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 2,952 and an area of 69.0 km2.

 Jenesien borders the following municipalities: Bolzano, Mölten, Ritten, Sarntal, and Terlan.

 Frazioni

-The municipality of Jenesien contains the frazioni (subdivisions, mainly villages and hamlets) Afing (Avigna), Flaas (Valas), Glaning (Cologna) and Nobls (Montoppio).
+The municipality of Jenesien contains the frazioni (subdivisions, mainly villages and hamlets) Afing (Avigna), Flaas (Valas), Glaning (Cologna), and Nobls (Montoppio).

 History

 Coat-of-arms

 The emblem is argent party per bend and five piles of gules, coming out of the diagonal division.
 It is the insignia of the Lords of Goldegg who lived in the village from 1190 to 1473.
 The emblem was adopted in 1966.

 Society

 Linguistic distribution

-According to the 2011 census, 97.79% of the population speak German, 3.07% Italian and 0.14% Ladin as first language.
+According to the 2024 census, 95.03% of the population speak German, 4.83% Italian and 0.14% Ladin as first language.